galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-SPICA/tutorial.md

 # Filtering

 We filter in two stages: first on transcript content, then on segmented cell area.
-The transcript thresholds follow published Xenium practice, since the STHELAR resource filtered cells with fewer than 10 transcripts before clustering ({% cite Gaudin2026STHELAR %}).
-The area window is derived from the distribution above.
+The transcript thresholds to filtere cells with fewer than 10 transcripts before clustering.
+The area window is set to 10 and 400.

 Each step below is a separate job that takes the output of the previous job, and inspecting the object after each one is what makes the effect of every threshold visible.